hshadman/IDP_Global_Local_Conformational_Landscapes/documentation.md

 # PyHeteroMap Documentation

 ## Overview
 **PyHeteroMap** is a python package that analyzes single protein/peptide MD simulation trajectories.
+[Tesei et al. (2024), *Nature*](https://www.nature.com/articles/s41586-023-07004-5) published simulations of 28058 Intrinsically Disordered Regions (IDRs) from the human proteome. **PyHeteroMap** is a tool that helps analyze their global and local conformational landscapes, directly from trajectory.
+However, the source code can be minimally adjusted to analyze other types of trajectories.
 It mainly has three functionalities.
 It can:

 1. Generate a map of the conformational landscape of a given peptide chain in the form of an (RSA, _R<sub>s</sub>_) scatter plot against that of a GW reference, directly from trajectory.
 The GW is a polymer chain model that provides a reference landscape for other proteins/polymers.
 Data for GW is already provided.